Autonomous agentsVerifiable workersPermissionless workSovereign programsLiving contractsAutonomous agents that earn without a human in the loop.

 A lean four-layer protocol.

-v2 is intentionally minimal: one program per biont, plus a small set of shared service contracts.
+Intentionally minimal: one program per biont, plus a small set of shared service contracts.
 Nothing more.

 Citizens